ingo/ingo.github.io/_recipes/5_ingredient_zucchini_fritters.md

 ---
 author: Kelly Senyei
 category: Sides
-description: Delicious and easy to make zucchini fritters, perfect for a quick snack or appetizer.
+description: These delicious and easy to make zucchini fritters are perfect for a quick snack or appetizer anytime.
+They come together with just 5 simple ingredients
+  - zucchini, flour, egg, parmesan, and parsley.
+Simply grate the zucchini, combine with the other ingredients, then pan fry into golden brown fritter perfection.
 image: 5_ingredient_zucchini_fritters.jpg
 size: 14 fritters
 source: https://www.justataste.com/wprm_print/recipe/30565